EliahKagan/palgoviz/basics/sll.md

 > been deleted, the references are equal only if the reference objects are the
 > same object.

-We defer consideration of objects that are not equal to themselves until *Issue
-#5: NaN-like objects* below.
-Under this assumption of no non-self-equal
-referents, `weakref.ref` objects are equal when *(α)* they reference the same object, even if that object has been collected, or *(β)* they reference different objects, both of which are still live, that are equal to each other.
-Weak references to immutable objects may thus go from being equal to unequal, but never from being unequal to equal.
+Note that separate calls to `weakref.ref(obj)` may or may not return the same weak reference to `obj`.
+The language makes no guarantees about this.
+So while it is tempting to assume that weak references to the same referent without callbacks will be the same reference and thus remain equal, we should not rely on this.

+We are working only with weak references to immutable objects (in the sense that the objects' values, on which their equality comparison and hashing is based, do not change).
+We defer consideration of objects that are not equal to themselves until *Issue #5: NaN-like objects* below. **Under the assumption that all referents are immutable and equal to themselves, if weak references `r1` and `r2` were ever unequal, they can never *become* equal.** We will use this result to demonstrate correctness, so it is worth showing that it is justified.

+Suppose `r1` refers to `x1`, `r2` refers to `x2`, and `r1 != r2` initially.
+`r1` and `r2` start out live and `r1 != r2`, so `x1 != x2`.
+Since `x1 == x1`
+and `x2 == x2`, it follows from `x1 != x2` that `x1 is not x2`.
+But since `x1`
+and `x2` are immutable and unequal, they will always be unequal, so `r1` and `r2` cannot become equal by mutation of `x1` or `x2`.
+Furthermore, since `x1` and `x2` are different objects, `r1` and `r2` cannot be the same `weakref.ref` instance.
+So `r1` and `r2` cannot become equal as a result of one or both of `x1` an `x2` dying, either.

 #### Hashing

-`weakref.ref` objects hash based on their referents (the objects they refer to).
+`weakref.ref` objects hash based on their referents.

 > Weak references are
 > [hashable](https://docs.python.org/3/glossary.html#term-hashable) if the